Updated April 10, 2021

 It is was originally built in the 1890s by Captain Gray and is now a thoroughly modernized bed and breakfast inn.
 It's at the end of County Road 283 right on the gulf and got its name when the unnamed hurricane of 1926 washed away its foundation.

 The Red Bar was a historic restaurant and bar that was destroyed by fire on February 13, 2019.
-The owners are in the process of building a new establishment, and the ground breaking was on October 8, 2019.
+Faithful fans of the place from near and far mourned the loss.

 Read more about Grayton Beach.